thutbbs21-arch/MIS-311/README.md

 <img width="500" height="150" alt="image" src="https://github.com/user-attachments/assets/807e0934-5adf-4c7b-8335-4a75bd1ce5bd" />

-Figure 5.
-Recalculating Missing Average Score Using Excel Formula
+_Figure 5.
+Recalculating Missing Average Score Using Excel Formula_

-This method was chosen because ***average_score*** is a derived variable that depends directly on existing subject scores.
+> This method was chosen because ***average_score*** is a derived variable that depends directly on existing subject scores.
 Recalculating missing values ensures accuracy and internal consistency, as it relies on already available, valid data rather than estimation or deletion.
 After this process, no missing values remained in the ***average_score*** column.

 ### 2.2.2.
 Imputing Parental Education

 To determine appropriate values for the missing entries in the ***parental_level_of_education*** column, a PivotTable was created in Excel to analyze the frequency of each education level within each race/ethnicity group.

-As shown in Figure 6, the data range ***A1:H200*** from the cleaned dataset was selected, and the PivotTable was inserted through the Insert → PivotTable function.
+As shown in _Figure 6_, the data range ***A1:H200*** from the cleaned dataset was selected, and the PivotTable was inserted through the Insert → PivotTable function.

 <img width="434" height="282" alt="image" src="https://github.com/user-attachments/assets/aab4da7c-073d-4041-9125-3e7367689419" />

-Figure 6.
-Selecting Data Range for PivotTable Creation in Excel
+_Figure 6.
+Selecting Data Range for PivotTable Creation in Excel_

 In the PivotTable field settings:
 + ***Race_ethnicity*** was placed in the Rows area.